 The red deer is Britain's largest land mammal.
 Although native to Britain, it is also found in southern Scandinavia, Turkey and as far as China and Mongolia.
 It has been introduced to Argentina, Australia and New Zealand.

-Red Deer Habits
+Red Deer Territory

 Territory: Stags and hinds live in separate herds for most of the year, each keeping to a well-defined territory.
 Deer in woodland live in small groups but highland deer usually live in larger herds, moving up the hillsides by day to feed and shelter in the deeper heather or woods at night.
 Summer and winter territories are different.
 In winter the herds move to lower ground where there is more shelter, and in summer they keep to the higher slopes.

-Habitat & Feeding: The natural habitat of the red deer is forest, but as the great forests of Britain were felled over the centuries, most of them were forced to live on exposed moorland, moving into wooded plantations during severe winter weather.
+The natural habitat of the red deer is forest, but as the great forests of Britain were felled over the centuries, most of them were forced to live on exposed moorland, moving into wooded plantations during severe winter weather.

 A young stag's first antlers are normally small spikes and at this stage he is known as a 'knobber'.
 Stags over two years old begin to grow branching antlers and more points or 'tines' are added each time a new set of antlers is grown, until there are twelve points, the head of antlers then being a 'royal'.
 Antlers are made of solid bone and as soon as they are shed, usually in March or April, a skin (called velvet) grows over the bony stump; this is richly supplied with blood vessels and nerves and bone is laid down within it.
 When the antlers have reached full size the blood supply to the velvet is cut off.
 The velvet begins to die and the stag rubs it off against branches and young trees, and eats it.